9kayer/JungleSweeper/README.md

 # JungleSweeper
-Mogli is in the jungle, the mighty jungle, where the mines sleep every night.
+Mogli is in the jungle, the mighty jungle, where the tigers sleep every night.